ajrequina/CMSC170-MP2/README.md

 * Uyheng, Justin

 ### Notes
-* The compressed image is named 'kmimg2.png`
+* The compressed image is named `kmimg2.png`
-* Run `pip install requirements.txt' to install dependencies for image manipulation
+* Run `pip install requirements.txt` to install dependencies for image manipulation

 ### How to run
 Run the `main.py` file to make it work.